mttaggart/gitclass/README.md

 ### Removing students

-    gitclass remove name
+    gitclass remove $name

 ### Getting information

     gitclass log <student>

 This will get the commit log from the master branch.
-No graph or ref hashes, just date and message for now.
+Just vanilla git log for now.
+For more detailed info, run `git log` inside the students' folder.